-Your 2024 Money Horoscope Is Here & You Need To Re-Envision
+Your 2024 Money Horoscope Is Here & You Need To Re-envision

 You’ll have to take the step-by-step approach to wealth building, particularly during the first five months of the year when Jupiter is still in Taurus, activating your money sector.
 The more you connect to Earth, whether that’s through purchasing or investing in eco-friendly products or brands, or walking barefoot in the forest, the more rich you’ll feel (internally and externally).

-Once eclipse season starts in March and the Total Solar Eclipse New Moon strikes in your sign on April 8, you may receive epiphanies about a talent of yours that could be monetized, but take your time to truly check in with yourself if that’s the course of action you want to take.
+Once eclipse season starts in March and the total solar eclipse new moon strikes in your sign on 8th April, you may receive epiphanies about a talent of yours that could be monetised, but take your time to truly check in with yourself if that’s the course of action you want to take.
 Some talents can simply remain hobbies, and that can feel rewarding too.

-Use Mercury’s retrograde in Aries from April 1 to 25 to review your spending and save for rainier days such as when Mars shifts retrograde in Leo on December 6, forcing you to stop keeping up with the Joneses and instead get clear on what your true priorities are and why.
+Use Mercury’s retrograde in Aries from 1st to 25th April to review your spending and save for rainier days such as when Mars shifts retrograde in Leo on 6th December, forcing you to stop keeping up with the Joneses and instead get clear on what your true priorities are and why.

 Taurus Sun & Rising: